 2015 USTA Tennis On Campus New England Championships

-The USTA Tennis On Campus New England Championships were held on October 4th and 5th, 2014 at Harvard University.
-Click here for the story and photo gallery from the 2014 tournament.
-Northeastern University, Dartmouth College, Boston College, Harvard University and UMass Amherst will represent New England at the 2015 Nationals on April 9-11 in Cary, North Carolina.
+The USTA Tennis On Campus New England Championships were held on October 17th and 18th, 2015 at Harvard University.
+Click here for the wrap up story and pictures.
+Congratulations to our champions for the third year in a row, Northeastern University!
+Boston College, Dartmouth College, Harvard University, Yale University and UMass Amherst placed 2-6 respectively to join Northeastern representing New England at the 2016 Nationals on April 14-16 in Cary, North Carolina.